-- Part I compares current Comment [3] to Arizona Rule 42, ER 8.4, with ABA Model Rule 8.4(g), in order to understand the sweeping changes that its adoption would mean for Arizona attorneys.
-See infra pp. 5-10. - Part II explains why the ABA's original claim that 24 states have a rule similar to ABA Model Rule 8.4(g) is not accurate.
-Other than Vermont, no state has a rule that is as expansive as ABA Model Rule 8.4(g).
-See infra at pp. 10-11. - Part III summarizes why at least nine states have rejected or refrained from adopting Model Rule 8.4(g).
-See infra at pp. 11-15. - Part IV details why ABA Model Rule 8.4(g) will have a substantial chilling effect on Arizona attorneys' freedom of speech.
-See infra at pp. 15-27. - Part V notes that a lawyer could be disciplined for speech that he or she might not know would be considered a violation.
-See infra at pp. 27-28. - Part VI explores the implications of ABA Model Rule 8.4(g) for a lawyer's traditional discretion to decide whether to represent a client.
-See infra at pp. 28-29. - Part VII asks whether bar disciplinary processes provide adequate due process protections for lawyers and whether these offices have adequate financial and staff resources to become a primary and fair adjudicator of a higher volume of discrimination claims.
-See infra at pp. 29-30.
+- Part V notes that a lawyer could be disciplined for speech that he or she might not know would be considered a violation.
+See infra at pp. 27-28. - Part VI explores the implications of ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) for a lawyer's traditional discretion to decide whether to represent a client.
+See infra at pp. 28-29. - Part VII examines whether bar disciplinary processes provide adequate due process protections for lawyers and whether those offices have adequate financial and staff resources to become a primary adjudicator of a higher volume of discrimination claims.
+See infra at pp. 29-31.